-After much shopping and comparisons, the Texsport Camouflage Trail Tent seemed like the best contender, and since it cost under $30, I figured even if it was garbage, I wouldn’t be out of a ton of money.
+After much shopping and comparisons, the Texsport Camouflage Trail Tent seemed like the best contender, and since it cost low, I figured even if it was garbage, I wouldn’t be out of a ton of money.

 When the Texsport Camouflage Trail Tent arrived, it was a pleasant surprise.
 It was a much better tent, than I had dared to hope.